-, 9 1 General Elective Select from a variety of introductory and upper-level courses; Quantitative Reasoning (Sci 117 or Sci 117M) is highly recommended.
+General Elective Select from a variety of introductory and upper-level courses; Quantitative Reasoning (Sci 117 or Sci 117M) is highly recommended.
 College Algebra Algebra (Math 140) Statistics Introduction to Statistics (Math 1011) or Applied Statistics (Math 205) Introduction to Sociology Introduction to Sociology (SOC 220) or other courses in Sociology with approval English Composition I Analytical Writing (EComp 111 or EComp 111M) English Composition II Critical and Researched Writing (EComp 203 or EComp 203M) History or Political Science Select from a variety of introductory and upper-level courses in these departments.
 Social Science Elective Select from a variety of introductory and upper-level courses in the departments of Anthropology, Economics, History, Political Science, and Psychology.

 Humanities Elective Select from a variety of introductory and upper-level courses in the departments of Art History, Classics, History, Literature, Philosophy, and Religious Studies.
-Ethics Biomedical Ethics (Phil 233) Select courses in Biology, Chemistry, Genetics, or Physics Concepts in Chemistry (Chem 1001), General Biology I (Bio 101), or other courses with approval Nutrition Nutrition (Bio 204) Anatomy and Physiology I Anatomy and Physiology I (Bio 220) Anatomy and Physiology II Anatomy and Physiology II (Bio 240) Microbiology with lab Microbiology for Health Professions (Bio 280)

-General Psychology Introduction to Psychology (Psych 100)

-Human Growth and Human Growth and

-Development Development (Psych 230)
+Ethics Biomedical Ethics (Phil 233) Select courses in Biology, Chemistry, Genetics, or Physics Concepts in Biology (Bio 1001) or other courses with approval Nutrition Nutrition (Bio 204) Anatomy and Physiology I with Lab Anatomy and Physiology I (Bio 220) Anatomy and Physiology II with Lab Anatomy and Physiology II (Bio 240) Microbiology with lab Microbiology for Health Professions (Bio 280) General Psychology Introduction to Psychology (Psych 100) Human Growth and Development Human Growth and Development (Psych 230) Oral Communication/Speech Introduction to Public Speaking (U48 2111 Comm or U11 Comm 211M)